Key takeaways

 Once again, the impact on your credit score depends on the method chosen.
 In general, your score will suffer initially and then rebound as you establish responsible financial habits.

-Consolidation: Any time you apply for a new credit account your score will take a dip due to the hard inquiry.
-As you consistently make on time payments on your new loan or balance transfer card, your score will go up.
-A positive payment history will negate any initial credit score dip.
+Consolidation: Any time you apply for a new credit account, your score will dip due to the hard inquiry.
+As you consistently make on-time payments on your new loan or balance transfer card, your score will go up.
+A positive payment history will negate any initial credit score drop.

-Debt management plans: Enrolling in a DMP typically requires closing your credit accounts, which can hurt your score and as it decreases your credit utilization ratio and length of credit history.
-However, as you make consistent payments, your score will improve and typically ends up better than it was you you started the program.
+Debt management plans: Enrolling in a DMP typically requires closing your credit accounts.
+Closing accounts can hurt your score since it decreases your credit utilization ratio and length of credit history.
+However, as you make consistent payments, your score will improve.
+It typically ends up better than it was when you started the program.

 Like with anything else, the debt relief industry has its share of scams.
 Common tactics include: